neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 Why do I write blogs?

 My journey began when I took a trip abroad to Hangzhou, China, and was seeking a way to memorialize that unique experience and share it with friends and family back home.
-Being a quixotic techie with a dogged proclivity to independence, I threw together a self-hosted website on which I built a resume page in spartan HTML/CSS and a [Ghost blog](https://ghost.org/) for recording my time in China.
+Being a quixotic techie with a dogged proclivity toward independence, I threw together a self-hosted website on which I built a resume page in spartan HTML/CSS and a [Ghost blog](https://ghost.org/) for recording my time in China.
 Since then, I've spent much more time investing in the website's technology rather than its content (form over function--an incorrigible flaw against which I battle), and have most recently settled on a [Jekyll site](https://jekyllrb.com/) hosted on [Github](https://github.com/) (a platform to help software developers track their code and collaborate) and managed with [Prose](http://prose.io/).

 But, technologies aside, why do I still strive to immortalize my thoughts in text, and publish them online for the world to see?
 In truth, my motivation comes down to my love for storytelling: using narratives in every form to build connections with others.
 From the color palletes of the websites I build to the tension of the piano's vibrations, from the worlds invented through extemporized theatrical performance to those themes shared through a video game, I am in love with communication--especially through non-traditional media.
 Building a website and contribuing to a blog is one way I believe that I can combine my two somewhat divergent passions--software development and narrative creation--into a single product.